dtflare/GPTparser/README.md

 # GPTparser for OPENAI fine-tune #
-- GPTparser is a tool for dataset creation to be used with OpenAI fine-tuning.
+- GPTparser is a dataset creation tool to be used with OpenAI Fine-Tuning.
 - OpenAI Fine-Tune API requires data to be in valid JSON, Chat Completions API format, with a .jsonl dataset where each line represents a unique JSON object containing a topic within a message array.

 # GPTparser Overview #